Edward Dubroski

 Edward E. Dubroski (born c.
 1937) is an American railway engineer and union official who served as the president of the Brotherhood of Locomotive Engineers.

 Early life

 Dubroski was born in Wilkes-Barre, Pennsylvania circa 1937.
 Dubroski served in the United States Army and Air National Guard.
-During World War II, Dubroski was stationed in Allied-occupied Germany.
+During the Korean War, Dubroski was stationed in Allied-occupied Germany.

 Career

 In 1955, he joined the Central Railroad of New Jersey as a track worker.
 In 1960 he became a fireman and in 1963 an engineer with the Central Railroad.

 He joined the Brotherhood of Locomotive Firemen and Enginemen (BLFE), and held several posts in this union.

 Dubroski resigned from the BLFE and in 1970 was elected legislative representative of BLE Division 157.
 In 1974, he became BLE General Chairman of the General Committee of Adjustment of the Central Railroad of New Jersey.
 In 1980, he became chairman of Conrail District "G", and in 1983 he became Conrail Alternate General Chairman.

 In 1986, at the Brotherhood of Locomotive Engineer convention, Dubroski was elected to the position of vice president, assigned to the railroads on the east coast of the United States; Amtrak; Conrail; Septa; Metro North; Long Island Rail Road; the New York, Susquehanna and Western Railway; and Delaware and Hudson Railway.
 Dubroski was elected to a five-year term.
 During his tenure, he established a new committee called the Brotherhood of Locomotive Engineer Safety Task Force in a joint venture with the National Transportation Safety Board.
 The team was responsible for traveling to train accidents across the country to determine the cause of the accident and to formally make safety recommendations to prevent future accidents and improve railroad safety.

 In 1991, Dubroski was elected general secretary and treasurer of the BLE.
 Dubroski became the first vice president of the Brotherhood of Locomotive Engineers when Clarence Monin was elected president in 1996.
 In August 1999, Dubroski took over from Monin, who left office after losing a recall vote by a narrow margin.
 In a separate ballot, Dubroski was elected to succeed Monin as head of the 55,000-member union by about 80% of the vote.